Category: Interviews

 What part of your job feels needlessly difficult due to the structure of the UK healthcare system?

 A major challenge is navigating system fragmentation and capacity constraints.
-A significant proportion of my time is spent coordinating care – chasing scans, locating beds, arranging transfers, and facilitating patient discharge – rather than delivering direct clinical care.
+A large proportion of my time is spent coordinating care – chasing scans, locating beds, arranging transfers, and facilitating patient discharge – rather than delivering direct clinical care.
 These insufficiencies are not due to a lack of effort from staff, but rather structural limitations in capacity and coordination between services.

 Delayed discharges are common; patients who are medically fit for discharge often remain in hospital due to limited social care post-treatment or surgery.
 This creates a compounding effect with patients waiting in emergency departments or referring hospitals for neurosurgical beds.
 As a result, patients and staff experience preventable delays and the NHS operates at its limits.
 An additional factor contributing to delayed patient discharge (as well as delayed patient assessments and management) is a low doctor:patient ratio, with a single junior doctor managing multiple patients daily.
 This also adds to the administrative burden placed on junior doctors, which could be streamlined with improved systems, staffing and digitalisation.